5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 ## 🧠 **Analysis Approach**

 ### Data Cleaning and Wrangling 🧹
-The first step involved cleaning and wrangling the raw dataset to prepare it for analysis.
+- The first step involved cleaning and wrangling the raw dataset to prepare it for analysis.

-The Jupyter notebook [Data_Cleaning_&_Wrangling.ipynb](Data_Cleaning_&_Wrangling.ipynb) details the process, addressing issues such as character encoding, column selection, and data transformation.
+- The Jupyter notebook [Data_Cleaning_&_Wrangling.ipynb](Data_Cleaning_&_Wrangling.ipynb) details the process, addressing issues such as character encoding, column selection, and data transformation.

-A key challenge was handling character encoding discrepancies, which required a thorough approach to ensure data consistency.
+- A key challenge was handling character encoding discrepancies, which required a thorough approach to ensure data consistency.

 ### **Album Art URL Extraction** 🖼️
-A Python script is employed to extract album art URLs using the Spotipy library.
-The URLs are added as a new column `album_art_url`, enhancing the project's visual appeal.
+- Then a Python script is employed to extract album art URLs using the Spotipy library.
+- The URLs are added as a new column `album_art_url`, enhancing the project's visual appeal.

 ## 📊 **Power BI Visualizations**